howesa/CHI22-CogMod-Tutorial/README.md

 Run the code cell by pressing the triangle in a circle button to the left of the code cell.

 You will be asked whether you want to permit this notebook to access your google drive.
-Say, yes.
+Say, yes and select the account if you are asked to do so.

 If this is successful then you should see something like the following (though numbers will differ):